harshit-saraswat/100-days-of-code/r1-log.md

 ### R1D88
 Continued working with React and some personal projects.
 Implemented complex state management and added a few android app screens in the app.

+### R1D89
+Continued working with React and JS Practice.
+Implemented JS Conditions, Loops and Functions and react props.